Amalienborg: The first palaces on the site

 The Frederiksstaden district was built on the former grounds of two other palaces.
 The first palace was called Sophie Amalienborg.
-It was built by Queen Sophie Amalie, consort to Frederick III, on part of the land which her father-in-law Christian IV had acquired outside of Copenhagen's old walled city, now known as the Indre By district, in the early 17th century when he had been king.
+It was dedicated to Queen Sophie Amalie, consort to Frederick III, on part of the land which her father-in-law Christian IV had acquired outside of Copenhagen's old walled city, now known as the Indre By district, in the early 17th century when he had been king.
 Other parts of the land were used for Rosenborg Castle, Nyboder, and the new Eastern fortified wall around the old city.

 It included a garden, a replacement for the "Queen's Garden" which had been located beyond the city's western gate Vesterport, an area today known as Vesterbro, and which had been destroyed under siege from Sweden in 1659.
 Work on the garden began in 1664, and the castle was built from 1669 to 1673.
 The King died in 1670, and the Queen Dowager lived there until her death on February 20, 1685.

 Four years later on April 15, 1689, Sophie Amalie's son Christian V celebrated his forty-fourth birthday at the palace with the presentation of a German opera, perhaps the first opera presentation in Denmark, in a specially-built temporary theatre.
 The presentation was a great success, and it was repeated a few days later on April 19.
 However, immediately after the start of the second performance a stage decoration caught fire, causing the theatre and the palace to burn to the ground, and about 180 people died.

 The King planned to rebuild the palace, whose church, Royal Household and garden buildings were still intact.
 Ole Rømer headed the preparatory work for the rebuilding of Amalienborg in the early 1690s.
 In 1694, the King negotiated a deal with the Swedish building master Nicodemus Tessin the Younger, who spent some time in Copenhagen that summer reviewing the property.
 His drawing and model were completed in 1697.
 The King, however, found the plans too ambitious and instead began tearing down the existing buildings that same year, with the reclaimed building materials used to build a new Garrison Church.

 The second Amalienborg was built by Frederick IV at the beginning of his reign.
 The second Amalienborg consisted of a summerhouse, a central pavilion with orangeries, and arcades on both side of the pavilion.
 On one side of the buildings was a French-style garden, and on the other side were military drill grounds.
-The pavilion had a dining room on the groundfloor.
+The pavilion had a dining room on the ground floor.
 On the upper floor was a salon with a view out to the harbour, the garden and the drill grounds.